AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 ### Testing {#testing}

 While a good architecture and open communication channels can help prevent the introduction of defects into unexpected areas of the site, these approaches are not foolproof.
 For this reason, it is important to fully test what is being deployed on the platform before releasing anything into production.
 This requires coordination between teams on their release cycles and reinforces the need for a suite of automated tests that cover as much functionality as possible.
-Additionally, because one system will be shared by multiple teams, performance, security, and load testing become more important than ever.
+Additionally, because one system is shared by multiple teams, performance, security, and load testing become more important than ever.

 ## Operational Considerations {#operational-considerations}

 ### Shared Resources {#shared-resources}

 AEM runs within a single JVM; any deployed AEM applications inherently share resources with each other, on top of resources already consumed in the normal running of AEM.
-Within the JVM space itself, there will be no logical separation of threads, and the finite resources available to AEM, such as memory, CPU, and disk i/o will also be shared.
+Within the JVM space itself, there is no logical separation of threads, and the finite resources available to AEM, such as memory, CPU, and disk I/O is also shared.
 Any tenant consuming resources will inevitably affect other system tenants.

 ### Performance {#performance}